othmanalikhan-islamic/project_aroundtheclock/README.md

 in `config.json`.
 The longitude and latitude need to be accurate to 0.1 degree in otherwise it can cause prayer times to be shifted in some cases by up to 3 minutes.
-Note that clocks on mosques follow pre-defined coordinates, and this sometimes varies between clocks too unfortunately (not full standardization).
-For now, `config.json` is configured for coordinates in Saudi Arabia, AlKhobar.
+Note that clocks on mosques follow pre-defined coordinates, and this sometimes varies between clocks too unfortunately (not fully standardized).
+For now, `config.json` is configured for coordinates of AlKhobar, Saudi Arabia.

 Authors